readthedocs/readthedocs.org/docs/user/guides/hosting-integrations.rst

 `Flyout menu`_
    Menu displaying on all documentation pages containing the list of active versions, downloadable formats and other useful links.
-   Read more at :doc:`flyout-menu`.
+   Read more at :doc:`/flyout-menu`.

 `Search index`_
    Smart search index powered by Elasticsearch able to differentiate between regular text, function names in code, and search in all subprojects, among others.
-   Read more at :doc:`server-side-search`.
+   Read more at :doc:`/server-side-search`.

 `Search as you type`_
    Level up your search by providing immediate feedback while the user is typing.
-   Read more at :doc:`advanced-search.html#enable-search-as-you-type-in-your-documentation`.
+   Read more at :doc:`/advanced-search.html#enable-search-as-you-type-in-your-documentation`.

 `Version warning`_
    Banner displayed on old versions when there is a newer version available, communicating readers they may be careful since they are reading an older version of the documentation.
-   Read more at :doc:`versions#version-warning`.
+   Read more at :doc:`/versions#version-warning`.

 `External (pull request) version warning`_
    Benner displayed on versions of the documentation built from an external version (pull request), warning readers this is not the final version of this documentation.
-   Read more at :doc:`pull-requests`.
+   Read more at :doc:`/pull-requests`.

 ..
 TODO: write a new page explaining this and link it from here.
 `Telemetry`_